swolecoder/swolecoder/README.md

 <!-- [![Ashish Ranjan has a lot of ideas.](https://github.com/swolecoder/swolecoder/blob/main/IMG_4576%202.jpg)](https://swolecoder.com/) -->

-I'm a Software Engineer at Amazon with a passion for algorithms, data structures, and solving complex problems.
+I'm a Software Engineer with a passion for algorithms, data structures, and solving complex problems.
 On this account, you'll find a plethora of algorithmic challenges and data structure implementations that I've worked on.
 I believe in the power of coding and technology to innovate and make a difference, and I'm excited to share my journey and learnings with you all!